-The year 2022/2023 is an elections year in Kenya and hence the budgeting process will be quickened.
+Kenya national budget 2022/2023 will be quickened due to the upcoming general elections.
 The national assembly and the Senate will be dissolved some months before the August 2022 elections, so you understand why the planning and budgeting process will be interrupted and not business as usual.

 Currently, politicians and many other actors are interested in monitoring the electoral activities re campaigns and striving to retain or capture various electoral positions such as MCA, MP, Governor and Senator among others.
 There is a likelihood that less attention will be available towards other processes including planning and budgeting.